 IBLLC is subject to the SEC's Uniform Net Capital Rule (Rule 15c3-1), which requires the maintenance of minimum net capital.
-IBLLC has elected to use the alternative method permitted by the rule, which requires that IBLLC maintain minimum net capital, as defined, equal to the greater of \$500,000 or 2% of aggregate debit balances arising from customer transactions, as defined.
-IBLLC is also subject to the CFTC's minimum financial requirements (Regulations 1.17 and 5.7), which require that IBLLC maintain minimum net capital, as defined, equal to the greater of \$20,000,000 plus 5% of total retail forex obligation in excess of \$10,000,000 or 8% of the total risk margin requirement for all positions carried in customer and non-customer accounts.
+IBLLC has elected to use the alternative method permitted by the rule, which requires that IBLLC maintain minimum net capital, as defined, equal to the greater of \$500 or 2% of aggregate debit balances arising from customer transactions, as defined.
+IBLLC is also subject to the CFTC's minimum financial requirements (Regulation 1.17), which require that IBLLC maintain minimum net capital, as defined, the greater of \$20,000 plus 5% of total retail forex obligation in excess of \$10,000 or 8% of the total risk margin requirement for all positions carried in customer and non-customer accounts.
 The Uniform Net Capital Rule also provides that equity capital may not be withdrawn or cash dividends paid if resulting net capital would be less than 5% of aggregate debits.
-At June 30, 2012, IBLLC had net capital of \$1,397,619,128, which was \$1,206,425,971 in excess of required net capital of \$191,193,157.
+At June 30, 2013, IBLLC had net capital of \$1,909,627, which was \$1,657,657 in excess of required net capital of \$251,970.

 IB Corp. is subject to the regulatory requirements promulgated by the SEC and other regulatory and exchange authorities.
-Net capital and excess net capital at June 30, 2012 as defined by these regulatory authorities were \$4,796,427 and \$4,233,564, respectively.
+Net capital and excess net capital at June 30, 2013 as defined by these regulatory authorities were \$6,309 and \$5,811, respectively.